mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

 - Pyromaniac
   - T1: I missed the warmth of flame, even here.
-  - T2: The simâ€™s calm begged for a spark.
+  - T2: The sim's calm begged for a spark.
   - T3: Perfect control felt like it needed fire.

 - Quick Sleeper